 The most common types of diabetes are type 1, type 2, and gestational diabetes.

 If you have type 1 diabetes, your body does not make insulin.
-Your immune system attacks and destroys the cells in your pancreas that make insulin.
-Type 1 diabetes is usually diagnosed in children and young adults, although it can appear at any age.
+In people with type 1 diabetes, the immune system attacks and destroys the cells pancreas that make insulin.
+Type 1 diabetes, sometimes called Juvenile Diabetes, is usually diagnosed in children and young adults, although it can appear at any age.
 People with type 1 diabetes need to take insulin every day to stay alive.

 · Gestational diabetes